aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 ### ✍🏼 Better Touch Tool

 If you have a Macbook with touch bar, the OG design from Apple is a waste of the potential what this tiny screen can do.
 This app bundles with [AquaTouch](https://yuuiko.github.io/AQT/index.html) preset opens another world.
 Just try and you will impress.

+### 🔍 Arc Browser

+It’s a new browser that everyone is talking about at early 2023.
+It changes the whole way how we think of browser and all the little details put into this application is just amazing.
+I am loving this app more and more after use over past months.